Blog > Category > Posted: 2020-Aug-19, Updated: 2023-Apr-19

 4. Energy efficiency

-Glass units can be configured with double, triple and even quadruple panes.
-The greater the number of panes, the higher the insulation potential and the less work required by your furnace or air conditioner to keep your home warm in winter and cool in winter.
+• Configure glass units with double, triple, or even quadruple panes.
+The greater the number of panes, the higher the insulation potential, reducing the workload on your furnace or air conditioner.

 5. Aesthetics